jamesplease/redux-resource/docs/introduction/core-concepts.md

 One of the features of resourceful-redux is that it provides a way to keep metadata organized.
 The system isn't too complicated: the metadata of a resource is stored separately from the resource's attributes.
-Also, you can store metadata about an entire _list_ of resources, too.
+Also, there is a location to store metadata about the list of resources itself, too.

 ### Requests